playcanvas/blog/_posts/2016-11-21-playcanvas-interviewed-live-on-bbc-news.markdown

   - News
 ---

-On Friday, 18th November, PlayCanvas HQ was visited by BBC News, the world's largest broadcast news organisation.
+On Friday, 18th November, PlayCanvas HQ was visited by BBC News, the world's largest broadcast news organization.
 Our CEO Will was interviewed live on the 6 o'clock evening news which has viewing figures of around 1 million people.

 [video width="704" height="396" mp4="https://blog.playcanvas.com/wp-content/uploads/2016/11/BBC-London-Evening-News-18_11_2016.mp4"][/video]